wheelercj/tias/README.md

 ## download

 0. Download Python if you haven't already.
-This app has been tested with Python 3.9.5.
+This app has been tested with Python 3.9 and 3.10.
 1. Download the source code here: https://github.com/wheelercj/run-quick/tags.
 2. Unzip the file.
 3. You may want to create a virtual environment.